 It cools you down, takes you back to your childhood, costs next to nothing and tastes phenomenal.
 What is it?
 Gelato, of course!
 But not all gelato is created equally.
-So when you’re in Rome, how do you even start to choose the best gelato to put in your cone?
+So, how do you even start to choose the best gelato in Rome?
 How do you order it?
 And where should you go?

 Sorting through Rome’s 2,500 gelaterie (or gelato shops) is a tough job, especially since there’s one on almost every corner.
 Finding that perfect tasting gelato in Rome is made even more difficult because 80% of gelaterie serve gelato that is fake—gelato made with a powdered mix (I know, it is shocking!).
 The opposite of fake gelato is artisanal gelato (or gelato artiginale), created with only all-natural ingredients.
 All-natural gelato is so much better than artificial gelato for many reasons, but the biggest one is taste.
-Food made with real ingredients just tastes better, simple as that.
+Real ingredients just taste better, simple as that.

 How to order a gelato

-Now how doe you properly order a some rich gelato deliciousness?
-Approach the register (or cassa), order by size or price, and pay for it.
+Now, how do you properly order some rich gelato deliciousness?
+Firstly, approach the register (or cassa), order by size or price, and pay for it.
 The size and price should be on display behind the counter, and usually you can order a cup or cone from as little as €1.50.

-Take the receipt, walk to the gelato counter, and specify a cone (cono) or a cup (coppetta), it doesn’t matter.
-Then choose your flavours.
+Secondly, take the receipt, walk to the gelato counter, and specify a cone (cono) or a cup (coppetta), it doesn’t matter.
+Then, choose your flavours.
 As a gelato eater you have rights to at least two flavours of your choice (the larger your gelato, the more flavours you can choose).
-And here’s the best part: the cream, or panna.
+And finally, the best part: the cream, or Panna.
 This cream isn’t your average canned stuff.
 It’s fresh, tasty, and full of fat, but hey, you’re on holiday right?
 And chances are you’ll walk it off on your way to the Vatican.